mymaildapo/DapoOloruntolaApi/README.md

-# BookProject
+# Library
 ** by Dapo Oloruntola **
 Here are a few short sentences about my project.
-Using Yeoman it display data in cool way for the web user to changes the details from server Api. node server-Run the Api Server
+Using Yeoman it display data in cool way for the web user.
+Getting all the data from server Api. node server will Run the Api Server

-Grunt serve for Yeoman to lunch then direct from the server Api the yeoman get all the data from mongo database by using moongoose module.
+Grunt serve- will o lunch yeoman then direct from the server Api the yeoman get all the data from mongo database by using mongoose module.

+insert the data to mongo database. e.g mongoimport the database to mongodb.

 ## Datasets